microbit-foundation/dev-docs/hardware/reference-design.md

 [micro:bit reference design GitHub page](https://github.com/microbit-foundation/microbit-reference-design)

-The reference design uses the same ICs as the micro:bit itself, so to avoid duplication of documentation, please refer to the [micro:bit hardware page]({{ "/hardware/" | relative_url }}) for further details.
+The reference design uses the same ICs as the micro:bit itself, so to avoid duplication of documentation, please refer to the [micro:bit hardware page](./) for further details.

-## Design Software
+## Design software

 The reference design is provided in formats that can be loaded and used in: